Medical information

 • choosing a specialist that the employee and employer agree on to do an independent medical examination (IME), where there is a difference of opinion between specialists and an IME is required

-Before asking for more medical information, employers should first decide if they can use information the employee has already provided to assess the situation.
+Before asking for more medical information, employers should first decide if they can assess the situation using information the employee has already provided.
 If not, the employer should:

 • ask the employee to get more information from a healthcare professional, such as a doctor, specialist, mental health professional, nurse practitioner, or physical or occupational health therapist